pretix/pretix-docs/docs/guides/meta/formatting.md

 Markdown renders empty lines as line breaks.
 Place an empty line between every pair of paragraphs.

-If want to add additional line breaks to the output text on the website, put at least two spaces at the end of the line of markdown code.
+If want to add additional line breaks to the output text on the website, put at least two spaces at the end of the line of Markdown code.
 You can insert additional empty lines using `<br>`.
 If you are inserting an image between two paragraphs, but the image concerns the content of only one of the paragraphs, insert additional empty lines.
 Insert `<br>` between the image and the topically **separate** paragraph.